jmvilaverde/DataScience-ReproducibleResearch-PA2/PA2.md

 inform about information recolection, and only have a complete collection from 1996 to present:
 _3. All Event Types (48 from Directive 10-1605): From 1996 to present, 48 event types are recorded as defined in NWS Directive 10-1605._

-Because only have a complete collection from 1996 to present is taken as criteria to filter the data to keep only information from 1996 to present.
+Because only have a complete collection from 1996 to present, is taken as criteria to filter the data to keep only information from 1996 to present.

 ####2.Get only relevant fields: